HBO Max Reportedly Wants To Do More With Ben Affleck's Batman

 MORE FROM THE WEB

-Fans would love to see Affleck return for a solo project.
-Preferably a version of his take on The Batman, which he wrote a script for and was set to direct, before he handed the keys to the Batcave to Robert Pattinson.
-There has been talk that his screenplay could be being dusted off, meaning Joe Manganiello would likely get an invite to return as Deathstroke, as well.
+Fans would love to see Affleck return for a solo project, though.
+Preferably in a version of his take on The Batman, which he wrote a script for and was set to direct, before he handed the keys to the Batcave to Robert Pattinson.
+There’s been talk that his screenplay could be being dusted off, after all, meaning Joe Manganiello would likely get an invite to return as Deathstroke as well.

 Comments